(All MSCI index returns are shown net and in U.S. dollars unless otherwise noted.)

 High-Quality Business

-Some of the quality characteristics we have identified for Chevron include:
+Some of the quality characteristics we have identified for TTI include:

 Attractive Valuation